Biofuels Pilot Program at The Neuse River Resource Recovery Facility Facility Staff take Action Mobile Biofuel Processor: The Answer

-The Neuse River Resource Recovery Facility (NRRRF) received a $100,000 grant to research biofuel production for use on municipal lands.
-The facility manages waste land application and biosolids treatment.
+The Neuse River Resource Recovery Facility, which manages waste application, received a grant to pilot a program to research biofuel production for use on municipal lands.
 Biofuel advances help the City and other North Carolina municipalities meet the goal of reducing petroleum fuels used in the state by 10 percent.
-It will also reduce competition between food and biosolids for prime agriculture land.

-In 2010, staff planted 27 acres of sunflowers on effluent-irrigated land to determine if they were a viable crop for biofuel production.
-Through the processing of the seed, the City was able through a third party, Piedmont Biofuels, Inc. to produce 1,258 gallons of biodiesel.
-Challenges of the project were the cost of crushing the seed, lack of local processors and transportation costs.
+Facility staff planted acres of sunflowers on effluent-irrigated land to determine if they were a viable crop for biofuel production.
+Through the processing of sunflower seed, along with a partnership with Piedmont Biofuels, Inc., facility staff were able to produce biodiesel.
+Challenges of the project were the cost of crushing the seed, lack of local processors, and transportation costs.